 Students learn color theory, the elements and principals of design, typography, and other design basics, to create original artwork using professional software and production equipment.
 English, fourth-year math, and college credit are available.
 Related careers include, but are not limited to, graphic design, illustration, printing, photo editing, and marketing.

 Download the Graphic Production brochure.

 Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, and Muskegon Community College.
-For information on how to earn articulated credit contact Ms. McClain at the MACTC
+For information on how to earn articulated credit contact Mrs. Pulsipher at the CTC

 Direct College Credit

 Students who successfully complete this courses may receive direct college credit to Muskegon Community College.
 A list of classes that offer direct credit may be found here.